bridgecrewio/aws-modernization-workshop-bridgecrew/content/sca/50_task6_7/5001_persist.md

 If it works, our application and manifest will pass our security tests and be redeployed as a much safer bank.

-If the build has been successful, enter the version of Log4j you used above to let the SOC team know and record your success!##
+If the build has been successful, Let your proctors know which version of Log4J you upgraded too!